mdnurahmed/Implementation-of-Trie-Prefix-Tree-/README.md

 ## Solution 2 : Trie + DFS
 ------------------------------

-we simply add a word in trie . when searching if we are at at node X and if we find '.' we can go to any neighbour node of X .
+we simply add a word in trie . when searching if we are at at node X and if we have a '.' in the pattern that we are searching, we can go to any neighbour node of X since we can assume any charecter in the place of '.' .

 complexity : O(n) for insert operation and o(t*n) for search operation where t is the number of word and n is length of a word.
 The searching is exhaustive and exponential but optimized because there are pruning here.
 For example, if we find no satisfying next node we dont search any deeper .